-Next, we examine daily access counts and cache effectiveness for the water repository, illustrated in Figure 8.
+Next, we examine daily access counts and cache effectiveness for the WATER corpus, illustrated in Figure 8.
 One of the first things we note is an extended access spike, approximately between days 700 and 750.
 Using a reverse IP look up we confirmed this was Google slowly crawling the repository contents.
 In total, Google accounted for over 70% of all record retrievals.
-For our subsequent analysis of the water accesses, we filtered the large, external index crawl from the dataset.
+For our subsequent analysis of the WATER corpus accesses, we filtered the large, external index crawl from the dataset.
 Note that while other user sessions did occasionally exhibit bot-like behavior (fast inter-retrieval times, and mass retrievals) we could not conclusively identify them as such, and left them in the trace.

-In the water sketch, as with the historical sketch, we see a moderate number of re-retrievals within user sessions, and examine the impact of caching with and without these re-retrievals, shown in Figure 9.
+In the WATER sketch, as with the HISTORICAL sketch, we see a moderate number of re-retrievals within user sessions, and examine the impact of caching with and without these re-retrievals, shown in Figure 9.
 As with our previous observations, with re-retrievals included, we see low to moderate cache effectiveness with hit rates of 12% for a cache size of 10 records, and 17% for 100 records.
-When we eliminate session level re-retrievals the hit ratios drop to 2% and 8% respectively.
-In the water sketch, however, caching remains largely ineffective even on days with significantly increased traffic, as figure 9(b) illustrates.
+When we eliminate session